seboettg/Collection/README.md

 Collection is a set of useful wrapper classes for arrays, similar to Java Collection.

-The current version comes with a ArrayList, a Stack and a Queue, These classes can be used as wrapper for simple arrays.
+The current version comes with a ArrayList, a Stack, and a Queue.
+These classes can be used as wrapper for simple arrays.
-Using ArrayList, furthermore you can implement the Comparable interface for elements of the ArrayList and the abstract class Comparator to sort the Elements in the ArrayList.
+Using ArrayList, furthermore you can implement the Comparable interface for elements of the ArrayList and the abstract class Comparator to be able to sort the Elements in the ArrayList comfortable.

 ## Installing Collection ##